BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 ```

 The `LogValidator` is created and passed to your method by the `BetonQuestLoggerService`.
-It makes it possible to assert that a log message has been logged in the silenced parent logger.
+It makes it possible to assert that a log message has been logged in the silent parent logger.
 The simplest method is `assertLogEntry(Level level, String message)`, that you can use to check
 that the given message with the given level has been logged.
 You can also check that there are no additional log
 messages in the `LogValidator` by calling `assertEmpty()`.